vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/devlink/mlx5.rst

        * ``smfs`` Software managed flow steering.
 In SMFS mode, the HW steering entities are created and manage through the driver without firmware intervention.
+   * - ``fdb_large_groups``
+     - u32
+     - driverinit
+     - Control the number of large groups (size > 1) in the FDB table.

+       * The default value is 15, and the range is between 1 and 1024.
+   * - ``esw_multiport``
+     - Boolean
+     - runtime
+     - Control MultiPort E-Switch shared fdb mode.

+       An experimental mode where a single E-Switch is used and all the vports and physical ports on the NIC are connected to it.

+       An example is to send traffic from a VF that is created on PF0 to an uplink that is natively associated with the uplink of PF1

+       Note: Future devices, ConnectX-8 and onward, will eventually have this as the default to allow forwarding between all NIC ports in a single E-switch environment and the dual E-switch mode will likely get deprecated.

+       Default: disabled

 The ``mlx5`` driver supports reloading via ``DEVLINK_CMD_RELOAD``